lucendio/lecture-devops-infos/content/assignments/deliverables/project-implementation.md

   ephemeral/transient, which means data may get lost when services representing said layer get restarted, nevertheless they still have to be part of the overall setup, and thus of the infrastructure and automation code
-* invite lecturer to the project(s) and assign owner / administrative permissions

 ### Content